For New Freshmen: Advising FAQs

 Who is my advisor?

-I'm a high school student taking classes for college credit, how do I find out if they will transfer?
+I am considering taking classes for college credit at another school.
+How do I find out if they will transfer to K-State?

 What are the K-State 8 requirements all about?